A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from the experiments described above can be used to analyze the structure, reactivity, and applications of heterocyclic compounds.
-This data can be used to develop new synthetic methods, new drug candidates, and new materials.
+Experimental data reveals insights into the structure, reactivity, and applications of heterocyclic compounds.
+This information aids in developing new synthetic methods, drug candidates, and materials.

 Applications